A note on the Long-Time behaviour of Stochastic McKean-Vlasov Equations with common noise: The case of a uniformly convex confinement potential

 \section{The case of a uniformly convex confinement potential}

-In this section, we show that the process $(m_t)_{t\geq 0}$, driven by equation \eqref{SMKV}, has a unique invariant measure under strong convexity assumptions on the confinement potential.
+In this section, we show that the process $(m_t)_{t\geq 0}$, driven by equation \eqref{eq:main}, has a unique invariant measure under strong convexity assumptions on the confinement potential.
 Moreover, our method allows us to find exponential rates of convergence toward the invariant measure for a specific set of initial conditions.
-We again consider $P_0 \in L_2(\mathcal{P}(\R^d))$ and a random variable $X_0$ such that $\mathcal{L}\left( X_0\right) = P_0$, following Definition \ref{D1}.
+We again consider $P_0 \in \mathcal{P}_2(\mathcal{P}_2(\R^d))$ and a random variable $X_0$ such that $\mathcal{L}\left( X_0\right) = P_0$, following Definition \ref{D1}.
 Next, we study the stochastic process $(X_t)$ driven by equation \eqref{LP} with the initial condition $X_0$.
 In this part of the paper, we consider strict convexity assumptions on the confinement potential $V$.
-To be specific, we adopt the following assumptions throughout this section: \begin{assumptionp}{(A4)} \begin{itemize} \item $V$ is uniformly convex, more precisely, there exists $\beta > 0$ such that:
+To be specific, we adopt the following assumptions throughout this section: { \begin{assumption} $V : \R^d \to \R$ is twice differentiable and satisfies \begin{itemize} \item[{\rm (A3.1)}] $V$ is uniformly convex, more precisely, there exists $\beta > 0$ such that: